Introduction

 - Location: Sunshine Key Flats, Tampa Bay

-- Timing: Early May, outgoing tide, 6–9 AM
+- Timing: Early May, outgoing tide, from 6–9 AM

-- Gear: 7′6″ MH spinning, 50 lb braid, 40 lb FC leader, LureBolt Buzz 75 chartreuse/white skirt
+- Gear: 7′6″ MH spinning, 50 lb braid, 40 lb FC leader, LureBolt Buzz 75 (chartreuse/white skirt)

 7.2 Results Over Five Days